asyncio without accidental overload

 Core answer

-Use TaskGroup in Python 3.11+ when several child tasks belong to one parent operation and should succeed or fail as a unit.
+Use TaskGroup in Python 3.11+ when subtasks belong to one parent operation and should finish or fail together.

 import asyncio